diegomezg/devops-trainee-program/12 - Configuration management/activities/1 - Chef Basic Terminology.md

 Chef is a thin DSL (domain-specific language) built on top of Ruby.
 This approach allows Chef to provide just enough abstraction to make reasoning about your infrastructure easy.
 Chef includes a built-in taxonomy of all the basic resources one might configure on a system, plus a defined mechanism to extend that taxonomy using the full power of the Ruby language.
 Ruby was chosen because it provides the flexibility to use both the simple built-in taxonomy, as well as being able to handle any customization path your organization requires.

-### Instructions
-- Presenting Chef flow and all components
-- Elaborate each component with examples
-- Propose a Use Case

 ### Expected deliverables
 - Develop a Presentation in group of 3 Grads and expose.

 ### Evaluation